Chapter 91 BWV 205 Zerreisset, zersprenget, zertrümmert die Gruft

 The following recitative furthers the slight plot with Pomona pleading for Aeolus to hear her entreaties.
 The mode is minor and she pauses on a question that is clearly heard both in the text and music.
 Pallas suggests that she tries where her colleague has failed and the two join for the final line—-Oh great fortune, should he decide to act more favourably.
 Bach has now moved from minor to major, partially in preparation for the following aria (which is in the same key) and partly to suggest optimism about the clearly inevitable outcome!

 Pallas’s aria provides another example of the sense of balance which Bach brought to this work.
-After two minor-mode arias, this one is in the relatively foreign major key of E, in the pastoral rhythm of 12/8 and, whilst equally expressive, of a very different character.
+After two minor-mode arias, this one is in the relatively foreign major key of E, in the pastoral rhythm of 12/8 and, whilst equally expressive, of a markedly different character.
 In a sense, it is the key to the whole work since it is here that Pallas pleads a case that attracts the attention of the guardian of the winds.

 It is a mixture of pleading and compliment, perhaps an attempt by the poet to encapsulate the sense of ‘feminine wiles!’ with an almost sexual implication—-Great King Aeolus, allow Zephyrus’s musky kisses to play about my peaks.
 The violin obbligato melody, so beautifully conceived for the instrument, appears to suggest just that i.e. the gentle caressing of the peaks by soothing restful breezes.
 The rise and fall of the melody is almost hypnotic as at times the violin seems to be reaching up towards the mountain peaks.